techworkshops/aws-networking-workshop/content/application load balancer/lab.md

  ```
  We'll answer yes to the prompt asking if we're sure we want to connect, and should land at a command prompt in our bastion host.

- TODO: Correct the errors in the above and write the steps for private ec2 instance.
+ TODO: Add steps for EC2 in Private Subnet and how to test connectivity between bastion host and private subnet.